 - Maintaining and updating the master tobacco retailer list (MRL) at least annually for each represented county, which minimally includes visiting or calling each retailer to verify/update contact information; - By May 15th of each year, providing face-to-face vendor education to at least 25% of the tobacco retailers in the DYTUR's designated county(ies) utilizing the official OROSC protocol.
 DYTURs should encourage all retailers to enroll employees in the online Tobacco Retailer Education course upon hire (additional vendor education may be completed after the Formal Synar period ends); - By May 15th of each year, conducting non-Synar compliance checks with at least 25% of the tobacco retailers in the DTYUR's designated county(ies) utilizing the official OROSC protocol.
-Non-Synar compliance checks can be conducted with civilians or in collaboration with local law enforcement and/or the Michigan State Police Marihuana and Tobacco Investigation Section Tax Team whenever possible; and - Annually conducting and completing the Formal Synar compliance checks to all retailers in the sample draw during the designated time period, taking care to utilize the official OROSC protocol.
-MSHN Prevention Staff will meet with DYTUR providers on securing proper youth employment requirements.
+Non-Synar compliance checks can be conducted with civilians or in collaboration with local law enforcement and/or the Michigan State Police Tobacco Tax Team whenever possible; and

+Annually conducting and completing the Formal Synar compliance checks to all retailers in the sample draw during the designated time period, taking care to utilize the official OROSC protocol.